School Committee - February 06, 2025

 I know we're doing one at a time.

-There are only eight half days on that one and 11 on this one.
+There are only eight half days on this one, on that one and 11 on this one.

-So I'm confused, Batello, when you said that we need 11 half-days, why there's eight on the next one.
+So I'm confused, Botello, when you said that we need 11 half days.

-We will have to vote them contingent on administration reviewing them and making sure they have all the district's needs.
+We will have to vote them contingent on administration, reviewing them and making sure they have all the district's needs.
+So I think, in fairness, that would be a question for the STA.

-I would entertain a motion on the calendar too.
+I would entertain a motion on the calendar.

 Okay.